linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A PRACTICAL GUIDE TO BONDS AND SWAPS.md

 # What is a bond?

 A bond is a long-term debt security issued by a government or corporation.
 Generally a bond will pay a fixed periodic coupon with a final principal payment at the end.
 For example, the cash flows for a four year bond which paid  $6.5\%$  per year would be as shown in figure 3.1.
-Initially the company or government would borrow from the investor - the initial negative cash flow of  $100.
-At the end of each of the four years the company promises to pay$ 6.50 (6.5% of the notional principal).
-At the maturity date in four years the company promises to repay the original $100 borrowed.
+Initially the company or government would borrow from the investor - the initial negative cash flow of  \$100.
+At the end of each of the four years the company promises to pay\$ 6.50 (6.5% of the notional principal).
+At the maturity date in four years the company promises to repay the original \$100 borrowed.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/032793cc-24cc-41db-abba-ce2260455eff/2fbc3e92fbb193a39111fd3cb4c7d7a5fc29e5e5e23ae8ea1ed796080ff9b813.jpg)
 Figure 3.1 shows the most common type of bond - a straight fixed coupon bond which pays a fixed periodic coupon and repays the principal at maturity.
 The variety of bonds, however, is nearly infinite.
 Some of the cash flow characteristics which may vary are: